Seeing Perfection

 Within the framework of nagual thinking, the next time someone or something irks me, relief may be found in honouring all choices as a direct function of alternative actualization.
 Possibly, the next time I feel the urge to cast blame, I might consider the nagual.
 After all, the nagual approach would have me 'see' how you wrote the entire script which is my reality.
 I am the author, the stage, the actor.
 Even when a car slams into my world I can 'see' my energy was meant to dance with the energy of the other driver.

-In the eternal ocean of duality-consciousness, the event can be viewed as another amazing moment of divinity.
-Within its divine form, the nagual approach would have me believe it is utterly illogical for me to deem the car crash an accident.
+In the eternal ocean of duality-consciousness, the car crash event can be viewed as another amazing moment of divinity.
+Within the divine nagual framework, the car crash was no accident.

 Preference:

 Observing, as well as acting upon, our personal preferences enable the uniqueness of individuality.
 Humanity expressed as a bland soup of peoples conforming to a singular script would surely leave us quickly reaching for the spice of nonconformity.
-Freedom of expression, propelled by the horsepower of preference, advances the interests of science, the arts, manufacturing, and innovation, as well as countless other aspects of civilization.
+Freedom of expression, propelled by the horsepower of preference innovates the interests of science, the arts, manufacturing, as well as countless other aspects of civilization.
 Cherishing preference, in the light of an upwardly mobile society, we certainly would not wish to curtail its role in human development.

 However, is it possible, that preference might play a pivotal role in humanity perceiving reality as imperfect?